jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### PostgreSQL

 As always in technology, product names often have a joke or a story behind them.
 PostgreSQL is no different.
 One of the original RDBMs, Ingress, was a product and a company in the 1980s.
 The successor to that project was PostgreSQL (see the pun?).
-PostgreSQL has the added advantage of being opensouce, backed by a commercial company, as well as not being MySQL which is owned by Oracle.
+PostgreSQL has the added advantage of being opensource, backed by a commercial company, as well as not being MySQL which is owned by Oracle.
 Installation is provided in custom repos that need to added to a system before using a package manager.

 * [PostgreSQL Downloads for Ubuntu and Fedora/Centos](https://www.postgresql.org/download/ "PostgreSQL downloads")